Brazilian drug war: Rio de Janeiro

 Beginning with rackets such as Jogo do Bicho, Rio de Janeiro has had many incidents of collusion among criminal organizations and social and political institutions.
-Following the military dictatorship, political tools originally used by the regime, such as the prison complex Cândido Mendes, created the first prison gangs in Rio in the late 1970s.
-With the subsequent cocaine boom in South America, these gangs would go on to dominate the drug market and capitalize off it within favela communities.
+Following the military dictatorship, political tools originally used by the regime, such as the Cândido Mendes prison complex, created the first prison gangs in Rio in the late 1970s-early 1980s.
+With the subsequent cocaine boom in South America, these gangs would go on to unite or incorporate smaller street gangs and other groups, while also dominating the drug market and capitalizing off it within favela communities.
 Heightened tensions for control of these neighborhoods contributed to turf wars and new factions of organized crime forming.